- What is pre-foreclosure?

 said property.
 Don’t forget to check back property taxes and maintenance fees

 that could also be independently owed.
-CAUTION: FILS, Inc. does not guarantee the accuracy or entirety of this clear title
+CAUTION: F.I.L.S. does not guarantee the accuracy or entirety of this clear title

 question/answer.
 It is important that you consult a title company, abstractor